 What was most striking about the results was how sharp everything was, particularly tree branches, vegetation and the fine details of buildings.
 I compared similar scenes taken with a variety of DSLR cameras from past tests and found the M9 images to be noticeably sharper in many cases; some images seemed to pop out of the screen.

 After hours of shooting, the camera never weighed me down nor created any discomfort.
-While substantial and solid in the hand, it carried much like a compact camera, a result of its thinner body and very compact lens.
+While substantial and solid in the hand, it carried much like a compact camera, a result of its thinner body and very compact lens (by marquis clark).
 And it slipped easily into a small briefcase, making it much more portable than a DSLR.

 The M9 is one the most sturdily constructed cameras.
 It’s all metal with its enclosure made of magnesium alloy and machined brass, much the same construction Leica has used for years.
 It’s covered in a rugged, heavily textured leather-like material that makes it easy to grip.

 When I asked Rockwell who he thought the audience is, he said that Leica has always been about satisfying two audiences: accomplished pro photographers who use it as a tool, and for those nonprofessionals who take great pride in owning the best equipment, regardless of price.
 I loved using the camera.
 It exudes quality in its construction and in the spectacular images it’s capable of taking.

 The M9 costs $6,995 for the body and $1,995 for the lens.
 The M9-P, which has a sapphire glass cover on the LCD display (and other minor differences including no logo), costs $1,000 more.
 (For comparison, a Nikon DSLR body with full-size sensor costs about $5,700.)